 In the late 80’s and the very beginning of the 90’s I started investigating the advances in high tech/low cost technology that had become accessible for artists.
 Using desktop computers to mix and match images, text and sound in timeline-based projects.

 Around 2000 and in the following decade, I began performing these live via MIDI-controllers in cinema halls, utilizing the newly installed digital projectors.
 I also continued my investigations into mixing analog and digital texture onto largish prints with bees wax, graphite, pastels and wet acrylics.

 From 2010 to 2020 my main project was a monthly delivery of large prints in a personal “covert” art-project, the LHK, here in Oslo.
 Investigating the smallest imprint necessary for an artistic practice.
 As well as turning found objects into short poetic film loops.
 Sequels, and sometimes prequels to large, printed, still images.
 Timeline-based expressions coming to standstill, handing over the narrative and the timing of events to the viewer.
 The “secretive” 10-year project has now been flipped around into a very visible 5-year project, and I expect there will be a 2,5-year project after that.
 The years are coming more frequent now, and, with the diminishing time and energy, I try to be in tune.

-I have been moved to question the predictable or foreseeable.
-Not content with a static product I knew would change and morph into something else the next day, it has always felt right to challenge viewers to look past the mythologies and actively into the artistic practice.
+I have often been moved to question the predictable or the foreseeable.
+Not content with a static product I knew would change and morph into something else the next day, it always felt right to challenge viewers to look past the mythologies and actively into the artistic practice.
 To join me on the journey.